testkit-labs/testingpark/README.md

 Testingpark is a web application to challenge your testing skills.

 We're using this application at [Testkit](https://testkit.app) to test our own software and expand its functionality, and to run some experiments.

+### The End Goal

+The goal for this application is to provide multiple simple disciplines, like text inputs, buttons, WYSIWYG editors, etc. to practice testing for single interactions.
+Additionally, we want to add "tracks" that are basically fully-functional applications, like E-Commerce stores, different SaaS applications, etc. to practice testing more complex interactions.